DesktopGooseUnofficial/ResourceHub/mods/bobbies.md

 | CustomGooseColorEnabled=  | If you can set the Goose's body color to one color                                                       |
 | CustomGooseColorHexCode=  | Determines the color of the Goose's body (See Further Below for Color Table)                             |

+* Remember to save your Config file

+* Then you are done!
+You can run the GooseDesktop.exe
 ---
 ## Color Table